 SAP announced something called Leonardo at SAPPHIRE 2017.
 SAP Leonardo, according to SAP, looks something like this.

 These are a collection of things that SAP has been talking about for some time.
-One of them, Design Thinking, is not something in SAP’s software per se but is an approach that SAP has rolled out to everything from product development to sales.
+Design Thinking is not something in SAP’s software per se but is an approach that SAP has rolled out to everything from product development to sales.

 The Logical Problems with SAP Leonardo